kcharters89/studio6portfolio/README.md

 - add google recaptcha to sign up

 - add google recaptcha to contact
+- fixed auth so a certain page can only be accessed when logged in

 ### Todo
 - use rebeccas modal code for sign up and login.
 - looking into and testing firebase realtime database

+## Sprint 3
+- set up data base and start populating the shop
+-